-During the past two centuries some activities supporting military readiness have caused environmental contamination within the U.S. and its territories.
-The Department of Defense (DOD), the U.S. Army and the U.S. Army Corps of Engineers are committed to protecting human health and the environment and improving public safety by cleaning up these properties.
+During the past two centuries some activities supporting military readiness have caused environmental contamination within the U.S. on both former and current installations, and its territories.
+The Department of Defense (DOD), the U.S. Army, and the U.S. Army Corps of Engineers are committed to protecting human health and the environment and improving soldier and public safety by cleaning up these properties.

-The Army Corps of Engineers executes MMRP response actions in the following described phases:
+The Army Corps of Engineers executes MMRP response actions in the following phases:

 The phases described above are followed during the remedial process.
 If an imminent hazard is discovered during any phase, a removal action may be initiated to address the immediate hazard.

 The Huntsville Design Center also supports range maintenance and clearance of munitions and explosives of concern (MEC) and munitions constituents (MC) at active ranges to support construction and weapons demilitarization projects.
 Since World War I to present, the activity of training America’s war fighters has occurred continually on active military training and weapons system ranges.
 MEC and Range Related Debris (RRD) exist on these ranges and create safety issues for construction of new ranges, maneuvering and range maintenance.

 The Design Center also has a mission of supporting the Army in the development of new ranges and maintenance of existing ranges.
 The Design Center has a team focused on supporting the Army’s mission to upgrade and build ranges from the initial design through the construction.
 This is accomplished by supporting the Army with a site assessment to determine the risk of the area, providing recommendations for design adjustments, and supporting the installation with MEC clearance projects to ensure the land is safe for the new range’s construction.
 The goal of the Range Program is to have a range built in an area with a low-risk of encountering MEC.

 Download the Military Munitions Fact Sheet (PDF)